Lili Taylor: Early life

 Taylor, the fifth of six children, was born in Glencoe, Illinois, a north suburb of Chicago, to an artist and hardware store operator.
 She grew up in a "warm family environment", and has described herself as being "a bit of a searcher" during her childhood.
-She graduated from New Trier High School in Winnetka, Illinois in 1985.
+She graduated from New Trier High School in Winnetka, Illinois, in 1985.
 Thereafter, she attended The Theatre School at DePaul University before being cut from the acting program for a policy violation, and the Piven Theatre Workshop.

 Career

-Taylor has appeared in dozens of films since 1988, including Dogfight, Mystic Pizza, and Rudy.
-Her work has mostly been in independent films and theater.
-She played Lisa Kimmel Fisher (mostly in the second and third seasons) in the HBO drama Six Feet Under for which she was nominated for an Emmy Award.
-Taylor played supporting roles in Mystic Pizza (1988) and Say Anything...
+Much of Taylor's work has been in independent films and theater.
+She played supporting roles in Mystic Pizza (1988) and Say Anything...
 (1989).
 She starred in Dogfight (1991) directed by Nancy Savoca, in which she played an unattractive young woman who is taken to a cruel contest by a Marine (played by River Phoenix) under the pretense of a date; in his 1993 book Alternate Oscars, Danny Peary argued that Taylor deserved a Best Actress Academy Award for her performance in Dogfight.

 In 1991, Taylor played Grace, the witty and romantic step-daughter of Faye Dunaway, in Arizona Dream (released 1993), directed by Emir Kusturica, co-starring Johnny Depp, Vincent Gallo and Jerry Lewis.
-In 1993 too, she re-teamed with Savoca for Household Saints.
+In 1993, she re-teamed with Savoca for Household Saints.
 Director Robert Altman hired Taylor in 1993 for his epic Los Angeles drama Short Cuts, in which Taylor shared scenes with Lily Tomlin.
+The same year, she appeared in the film Rudy.
 Taylor portrayed Valerie Solanas, who attempted to assassinate Andy Warhol, in Mary Harron's I Shot Andy Warhol (1996).
 The same year, she co-starred in Girls Town with Bruklin Harris and Aunjanue Ellis, where three inner-city friends dealt with a friend's suicide, and later in Ransom, as caterer who helps her corrupt policeman boyfriend kidnap a rich man's son.